johatfie/widgets-are-us/README.md

 I've only been working on it for two weeks, but I've got most of the infrastructure running locally with docker-compose.
 I'm working on setting it up on Amazon EKS.
 I've got an ELK stack with Zipkin on an EC2 instance running.
-I've got the four running services pushed to ECR, and I'm working on getting them on EKS.
+I've got the four running services pushed to ECR, and now running on my EKS instance.
 Next up, I will set up a Jenkins machine on an EC2 instance and have full CI/CD.